Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Charlie Morton will start for the Atlanta Braves on Friday against Lane Thomas and the Washington Nationals.
-First pitch is at 7:05 PM ET at Nationals Park.
+The Atlanta Braves and Washington Nationals will play on Sunday at Nationals Park, at 1:35 PM ET, with Ronald Acuna Jr. and Lane Thomas among those expected to step up at the plate.

-The favored Braves have -250 moneyline odds against the underdog Nationals, who are listed at +200.
-Atlanta (-2.5) is the favorite on the run line.
-The total for the matchup has been set at 9.5 runs.
+The favored Braves have -250 moneyline odds against the underdog Nationals, who are listed at +190.
+Atlanta is a 2.5-run favorite (at +105 odds).
+The over/under is 9.5 runs for the game (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.